Tragic Cave Diving Incidents in Piccaninnie Ponds

 Geared with scuba cylinder tanks that were just a third full, they commenced their first dive.
 It was going well, and they explored the main chasm to a depth of 98 ft (30 m), and briefly looked into the cathedral, which is situated at the western end of the vertical fissure.
 It was a pleasurable dive for them.

-While swimming back to the landing, they thought it wouldn’t be a bad idea to quickly examine a small cave that was found on the floor of Turtle Pond, which is on the south side of the chasm.
-The pond had a depth of approximately 13 ft (4 m).
-At that point, their air pressure had dropped so low that Lyle had to pull his reserve lever just as they entered the mud-floored passage, which was 3 ft (1 m) high.
-Then begin their troubles.
+While swimming back to the landing, they decided it would be a good idea to quickly explore a small cave located on the floor of Turtle Pond, on the south side of the chasm.
+The pond was about 13 feet (4 meters) deep.
+By that point, their air pressure had dropped significantly, and Lyle had to activate his reserve air supply as they entered the mud-floored passage, which was only 3 feet (1 meter) high.
+This marked the beginning of their troubles.

 Lyle grasped onto Phillip’s left foot as the once-clear water rapidly turned completely murky.
 They became aware that they were in danger as the water became more sullied, but as they turned to leave the tunnel, they were unable to see where they had come from.
 When they were still fumbling around in the pitch black, Lyle suddenly released Phillip’s foot and reached for his air switch.
 After that, Lyle let go entirely, and Phillip lost sight of him.